2qx/vermont.cool/empathy/REDME.md

 ## A very unique speck

-So, where is this specific strand of danger and how to we stop it?
+So, where is this specific strand of danger and how do we stop it?

 Whelp, we are back with the same leaders that failed us.